thangluutitan/privafox-converted/mobile/android/base/docs/adjust.rst

   V/Adjust  ( 6508): 	tracking_enabled 1
   V/Adjust  ( 6508): 	gps_adid         <guid>

-The available parameters (including ones not exposed to Mozilla) are documented at https://partners.adjust.com/placeholders/.
+The available parameters (including ones not exposed to Privacore) are documented at https://partners.adjust.com/placeholders/.

 Notes on what data is collected